What is a Good Blog Structure? (With On-page SEO)

 Best practices:

-• Include long tail keywords in the Faqs and try to answer the faqs in short but descriptive manner.
+• Include long-tail keywords in the FAQs and try to answer the FAQs in a short but descriptive manner.

 • Use appropriate schema markup.